Eugen Maximilianovich, 5th Duke of Leuchtenberg: Marriages

-In 1878 he married Zeneïde Dmitrijewna Skobelew (also known as Zina) (died 1899), sister to the Russian general Mikhail Skobelev.
+In 1878 he married Zinaida Dmitrievna Skobeleva (also known as Zina) (died 1899), sister to the Russian general Mikhail Skobelev and a first cousin of Eugen's first wife Daria through their common descent from Ivan Nikitich Skobelev.
 Zina later had an open long-term affair with Grand Duke Alexei Alexandrovich of Russia.

 Career

 Eugen was a Division General in the Imperial Russian Army.
-In 1872-1873, he participated in the attack on Khiva and was awarded the Order of St. George, fourth degree.
+In 1872–1873, he participated in the attack on Khiva and was awarded the Order of St. George, fourth degree.
 Between 1874 and 1877 he was commander of the Alexandria 5th Hussars.
 For his work in the Russo-Turkish War in 1877, he received the Order of St. Vladimir third class.
 He became a Lieutenant general in 1886, and was commander of the 37th Infantry Division from 1888 until 1893.

 He died in 1901 in St. Petersburg, and is buried in the Alexander Nevsky Lavra.